9 deaths linked to rare cancer from breast implants

 "If you already have breast implants, there is no need to change your routine medical care and follow-up," the FDA statement said.
 It recommended that women who are considering implants weigh the risks and benefits with their health care providers.

+"Patients who've had these implants have all had textured implants at the time of discovery or at some point in the past.
+There also appears to be a bacterial, low-grade infection present.
+And there also appears to be some sort of genetic component.
+There are places where there are pockets of high numbers of cases, like Australia, and then other other places like Japan where they use exclusively textured implants and there are no cases.
+But we're having a difficult time getting our hands around it," said Johnson.

-Doctors and patients can go to The Plastic Surgery Foundation’s website to report cases of anaplastic large cell lymphoma thought to be linked to breast implants.
-The organization created the registry to track cases and better understand the role of the breast implants in the disease and further identify possible risks, the organization says.
+Doctors and patients can go to The Plastic Surgery Foundation's website to report cases of anaplastic large cell lymphoma thought to be linked to breast implants.
+The organization created the registry to track cases and better understand the role of the breast implants in the disease and further identify possible risks.